Amplica Labs and MeWe Celebrate Migration of 500K Users from Web 2.0 to Web3, Enabled by Frequency Blockchain

 MeWe, with over 20 million members, strengthens its position as the world's largest decentralized social network by leveraging Frequency, a Layer-1 blockchain developed by Amplica Labs.

 LOS ANGELES, Jan.
-16, 2024 /PRNewswire/ -- Amplica Labs, a technology development company launched by McCourt Global, and MeWe, a global social network with 20+ million users, announced a significant achievement today in their joint mission to provide users with more control over their data and sharing experiences.
+16, 2024 /PRNewswire/ -- MeWe, a global social network with 20+ million users and Amplica Labs, a technology development company launched by McCourt Global, announced a significant achievement today in their joint mission to provide users with more control over their data and sharing experiences.
 This partnership successfully moved 500,000 active MeWe users to Web3 by utilizing the Frequency blockchain, which Amplica Labs played a key role in developing.
 This migration from Web 2.0 to Web3 is the largest of its kind and was carried out seamlessly without disrupting MeWe users' current experience.

 Jeffrey Edell, Chairman and CEO of MeWe, expressed the significance of this accomplishment, stating, "Enabling half a million users to engage with Web3 technologies and enjoy its benefits is a significant milestone for us and the future of the internet.
 MeWe is excited to offer our users unprecedented levels of privacy and control as well as a growing set of features and benefits that are enabled by these amazing Web3 technologies."